syeddaim13/Matebook-D15-2020-21-Hackintosh/README.md

 # Matebook-D15-2020-OpenCore Hackintosh
 ```
-This project supports 2020 version Matebook D15 (intel ver only)
+ This project supports the Intel version of the Huawei Matebook D15 (2020)
 ```

 ## Update log: